bob123456678/TrainControl/Readme.md

     - Added bulk enable/disable option for automatic routes
     - Automatic routes are now highlighted
-    - Consolidated route editing in a single window (The UI state and locomotive database will be reset when upgrading to this version)
+    - Consolidated route editing in a single window
+    - Increased number of locomotive pages to 8

 * v1.6.14 [4/4/23]
     - Route icons in the layout remain highlighted until the route finished executing